AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 ./fluentbit -c fluent-bit_B.conf
 ```
 <br>
-You should see data in Graylog's webpage in Search screen and pressing the run button in right corner.
+You should see data in Graylog's webpage in Search screen and by pressing the run button in right corner.
 <br>
 If so, Congratulation!
 Otherwise there some things to check... :)<br>
 <br>